This post may contain affiliate links. Read the full disclosure here.

 I know for some people, this show was a much-needed escape from the crazy world we currently live in.
 We craved something predictable, and that’s why this series succeeded.
 And yes, it was undoubtedly a success, whether you liked it or not.
 We binge-watched it, we’re talking about it, and I wrote a whole blog post about it.

 Did I hate it?
 No. But I am disappointed, because this storyline had so much potential.
 Instead of putting out a mediocre series, they could have taken a little more time to develop the plot, the characters, and well, everything.
 It could have been just as funny.
-Maybe next season will yield more depth.
+Maybe the second season of Emily in Paris will yield more depth.

 So, what did you think?
 Tell me in the comments below!